PolancichBen/SalesBoomerang/README.md

 ### `npm run Backend`

 Runs the Express server to fetch JSON Colors from.
-This should be down first.
+This should be done first.

 ### `npm start`